contactandyc/another-c-library/13_map.md

 # The Map Object
 - Turning the red black tree into a map

-*This and the src/stla_map.h/c files were started on Monday 9/23/19 and is still a work in progress.*
+*This and the src/stla_map.h/c files were started on Monday 9/23/19 and are still a work in progress.*

 The code for this section is found in <i>illustrations/13_map/1_map</i>
 ```bash